torydouglas/csvDataAlertParser/README.md

 ## Usage

 1. **Setup**:

    - Place your .csv files in the "data_files" directory.
    - Ensure you have Node.js installed on your system.
+I used v21.6.2 for this code

 2. **Run the Tool**:

    - Open your terminal or command prompt.
    - Navigate to the project directory.
    - Run the following command: